fathimah-ella/dashboard-donation-forecast-streamlit/README.md

 # dashboard-donation-forecast-streamlit
-Interactive dashboard for donation analytics and forecasting using Streamlit and Prophet.
+Interactive dashboard for donation analytics and forecasting using Streamlit.
 Built for real-world nonprofit fundraising insights.